-- (3) The rules applied by sub-rules (1) and (2) shall apply with necessary changes and so far only as the circumstances of Gibraltar may permit; and, without prejudice to the generality of the foregoing - - (a) any reference to an English Act shall, where there is a corresponding Gibraltar Act, be read as a reference to that Act; and - (b) rules which refer or relate to a Division of the High Court shall apply to such causes and matters as would, in England, be assigned to that Division. - (4) In the interpretation of the rules applied by sub-rules (1) and (2) there shall, where the context permits, be substituted for the words and phrases set out in the first column of Schedule 1, the words and phrases set out opposite to them in the second column thereof to the extent indicated in the third column thereof.
+- 6.(1) Where no other provision is made by these rules or by any Act, rule or regulation in force in Gibraltar, and subject to the express provisions of these rules, the rules of court that apply for the time being in England in the High Court shall apply to all original civil proceedings in the court. - (2) Repealed - (3) The rules applied by sub-rule (1) shall apply with necessary changes and so far only as the circumstances of Gibraltar may permit; and, without prejudice to the generality of the foregoing - - (a) any reference to an English Act shall, where there is a corresponding Gibraltar Act, be read as a reference to that Act; and

+- (b) rules which refer or relate to a Division of the High Court shall apply to such causes and matters as would, in England, be assigned to that Division. - (4) In the interpretation of the rules applied by sub-rule (1) there shall, where the context permits, be substituted for the words and phrases set out in the first column of Schedule 1, the words and phrases set out opposite to them in the second column thereof to the extent indicated in the third column thereof.